 on this page

-We have information in different languages about What to do when a loved one dies
+We have information in different languages about What to do when someone dies

 For help with Medicare, you can call the Medicare program line.
 Let us know if you need an interpreter and we'll arrange one for free.